hww/XiKeyboard/README.md

 # Key Even

 The KeyEvent is container with KeyCode and key modfyers.
 The modifyers packed to most significant bits.
+Every key press will convert KeyCode to the KeyEvent and send to current input buffer<sup>Read Below</sup>

 | Modifier                 | Bit         |
 |--------------------------|-------------|